 As a blogger, I am working to dispel the myth that the world is full of dangers for women and girls.
 I am showing other women and mothers that we don’t have to give in to societal and media perceptions of a particular place.
 And I am showing women travelers how to be a role model for girls.

 Taking part in the Women In Travel Summit

 Back in 2016, I attended a conference geared towards women in travel.
 It was called the Women in Travel Summit, and it was organized by a company called Wanderful, a homesharing network for women travelers.
 I was so thrilled to be at that conference.

-I’m happy to announce that I will be speaking at WITS 19, leading a panel on how to raise global travelers.
-My fellow panelists are all mothers and bloggers, like me.
-And they all understand the importance of being strong female role models.
+And in 2019, I led a panel at WITS on how to raise global travelers.
+My fellow panelists were all mothers and bloggers, like me.
+And they all understood the importance of being strong female role models.

 Do your part to change the face of world travel

-Even if you can’t attend WITS 19, you can also do your part to change the face of world travel by simply traveling more.
+Even if you can’t attend WITS, you can also do your part to change the face of world travel by simply traveling more.
 Go out into the world with your family.
 Show others that women can be just as confident of world travelers as anyone else!